The Central Florida Veterans Memorial Park honors those who left our community and never returned and helps heal those who did come home.

-It will honor approximately 1,100 veterans from Orange, Lake, Brevard, Osceola, Seminole, and Volusia counties who made the ultimate sacrifice and never returned.
+It honors approximately 1,100 veterans from Orange, Lake, Brevard, Osceola, Seminole, and Volusia counties who made the ultimate sacrifice and never returned.
 The six counties located in Central Florida are home to 400,000 veterans, and there are more former military personnel over 65 living in our community than in any other place in the United States and more veterans that are over 50 percent disabled.
 Central Florida is the No. 1 destination for combat veterans, and the new hospital will offer more services than any other military medical facility, especially for women, and will attract veterans from across the country.

 This is a major project involving approximately $3 million dollars in combined construction costs and an endowment for maintenance of the Park.
 The Memorial Dedication Ceremony was held on November 11, 2013.

 This Memorial is a joint community project with the use of land provided by Lake Nona Land Development and with control of use, design, monument specifications, and events to be retained by the Central Florida Memorial Park Foundation, Inc. RLF architects of Winter Park has contributed substantial design and engineering related services on a no fee basis.
 No member of Central Florida Veterans Memorial Park Foundation, Inc. receives compensation for services.

 Depicted above, to the left and right of the main memorial, are smaller more private areas with granite monuments with the names of those in the uniform of our country who have fallen in various wars.
 Each private area will have shaded seating and will be beautifully landscaped to coordinate with the adjacent properties.